-Working alone is high-risk and no organisation wants to put their employees in harm’s way.
+Working alone is high-risk and no organization wants to put their employees in harm’s way.
 In order to properly protect your lone workers in emergency situations, you first need to know exactly where they are.
 But how can you implement a location tracking system to keep your employees safe, without crossing any ethical or personal privacy boundaries?

 The best way to accomplish a balance of employee safety and privacy with an employee GPS tracking system is through an innovative and comprehensive lone worker safety solution that includes real-time location visibility, only when the employee is engaged in remote or isolated work.

 In this article, we will discuss the necessity of real-time location visibility, the functional and ethical pitfalls with basic GPS tracking systems, and the difference between a GPS tracking system including a lone worker device and a lone worker safety solution like SHEQSY.

 Lastly, we will explore how SHEQSY’s lone worker solution keeps your employees safe and accounted for, while respecting professional boundaries.